sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 When asked to match objects based on their *kind* (but also names etc...), toddlers group together novel objects that share the same shape, compared to objects that share the same color or texture <d-cite key="diesendruck2003specific"></d-cite> (cf. Figure 1, B).
-This bias emerges at around 18 months old and after learning caricature recognition <d-cite key="yee2012changes"></d-cite>.
+This bias emerges slightly after learning caricature recognition <d-cite key="yee2012changes"></d-cite>.
 This effect has been widely investigated in ML models following the introduction of related datasets <d-cite key="geirhos2021partial, hermann2020origins"></d-cite>.
 However, mainstream evaluation